 The test of your English speaking ability will begin the moment the officer meets you.
 He or she will be observing your ability to follow instructions (such as, “Please remain standing,” when you are sworn in), and to answer questions.

 If you don't understand a question, it's okay to ask the officer to rephrase it.
 In fact, guessing at what the officer is saying could get you into deeper difficulties than simply saying, "I'm sorry, would you please repeat that using different words?"

 USCIS has instructed its officers to repeat and rephrase questions until the officer is satisfied that you either fully understand the question or do not understand English.

 The officer will also ask you to write a sentence in English, which he or she will dictate.
-The vocabulary will come from the list that you studied ahead of time (provided on the USCIS website and in Becoming a U.S. Citizen, by Ilona Bray (Nolo)).
+The vocabulary will come from the list that you studied ahead of time (provided within the Study Materials on the USCIS website and in Becoming a U.S. Citizen, by Ilona Bray (Nolo)).

 In some USCIS offices, they split the interview up, by having one officer test you on civics as well as written English, and then another one doing the actual interview.
 If that’s not the case where you are, however, the interviewing officer will simply ask you up to ten questions from the list of 100 possible ones provided by USCIS.
 As soon as you have answered six questions correctly, the officer will stop, and you will have to answer six out of ten correctly in order to pass.

 If you are unable to answer six out of ten questions correctly, the interview will stop.
 If this was your first interview, you will be rescheduled for another day (within the next 90 days).

-If all goes well at the interview, the USCIS officer will tell you that you have been approved and may hand you a piece of paper containing information about your swearing-in ceremony.
+If all goes well at the interview, the USCIS officer will tell you that you have been approved and might hand you a piece of paper containing information about your swearing-in ceremony.